YanCotta/YanCotta/README.md

 </div>
 <br>

-• **Leading Data Strategy & Innovation** for Brazil’s largest genomic improvement program (Embrapa), managing Big Data assets across 10+ Latin American countries.
+• **Working with Data Strategy & Innovation for Brazil’s largest genomic improvement program (at Embrapa), with an elite team, and managing data assets across 7 Latin American countries.**

 • Spearheaded R&D for a State-of-the-Art Multimodal AI system (Vision + Language), **engineering a novel architecture that solved critical data quality issues** and achieved a 6x performance breakthrough over traditional baselines.